-Analysis: Impressions from day 7 of Seahawks’ training camp — Doug Baldwin’s status, backup QB battle, and more
+Impressions from Day 7 of Seahawks’ training camp: Doug Baldwin’s status, backup QB battle and more

-Maurice Alexander has a new injury which for now may bring a little stability to the Earl Thomas-less safety position.
+Maurice Alexander has a new injury which for now may bring a little stability to the Seahawks' Earl Thomas-less safety position.
+Plus: Doug Baldwin was back on the sidelines.
+Beat writer Bob Condotta makes his observations from the seventh day of training camp.

 The schedule said the Seahawks would be off the field around 11:15 a.m. or so, a light practice set for the day before the team holds its annual mock game.